Royal Decree of Graces of 1815: Situation in the Spanish Colonies

-At the beginning of the 19th century, the Spanish colonies in the Western Hemisphere fought for their independence.
+Early in the 19th century, Spanish colonies in the Western Hemisphere fought a series of wars for their independence.
 In South America, Simón Bolívar and José de San Martín led colonists to victory against Spanish rule; in Mexico, José María Morelos led the movement.

-By 1825, the Spanish Empire had lost control of all of its territories in the Americas with the exception of Puerto Rico and Cuba.
-These two possessions were also demanding more autonomy, and pro-independence movements had been gathering strength.
+By 1825, the Spanish Empire had lost control of all of its Latin American possessions with the exception of Puerto Rico and Cuba.
+And, pro-independence sentiments were growing in both territories.
 Trying to forestall the loss of these colonies, the Spanish Crown revived the Royal Decree of Graces of 1815.
-It printed the decree in English and French, as well as Spanish, and distributed copies throughout Europe to attract non-Spanish settlers.
-The Crown offered free land on the condition that new settlers swear their loyalty to the Spanish Crown and allegiance to the Roman Catholic Church.
-They hoped to supplant the independence movement with new settlers.
+Spanish authorities printed the royal cédula in English and in French, as well as in Spanish, and distributed copies throughout Europe to attract loyal non-Spanish settlers, as well.
+However, and as it is shown in the published face page of the original Spanish Royal Decree of Graces of 1815, the name of "Puerto Rico" was translated into English by the Spanish civil authorities overseeing its publication as "Porto Rico".
+Nevertheless, the Crown also offered free land to many new settlers coming from countries in good standing with Spain but on the condition of swearing their loyalty to the Spanish Crown and allegiance to the Roman Catholic Church.
+In this way, the Spanish Crown hoped to supplant the pro-independence movements with new and loyal settlers.

 Situation in Europe

 During the latter part of the 18th century and the beginning of the 19th century, great economic and political changes occurred in Europe.
 Thousands of farm workers migrated to cities seeking industrial jobs and better opportunities.
 Those who stayed behind to attend the farmlands suffered the widespread crop failures, brought on by long periods of drought and diseases such as the potato fungus which contributed to the Great Famine of the 1840s.
 Cholera epidemics broke out and starvation was widespread in Europe.
 Social and economic disruption also followed the European Revolutions of 1848, which erupted in Sicily and the German states.
-The French Revolution of 1848 contributed to the Franco-Prussian war of 1870 and more changes.
+The French Revolution of 1848 contributed to the Franco-Prussian War of 1870 and more changes.

 These conditions led to a massive European immigration to the Americas.
-Hundreds of Corsicans, Italians, French, Portuguese, Irish, Scots, and Germans, attracted by the offers of free land by the Spanish Crown, moved to the colony of Puerto Rico and accepted the conditions.
+Hundreds of Corsicans, Italians, French, Portuguese, Irish, Scots, Bavarian Germans, Austrians and Croatians attracted by the offers of free land by the Spanish Crown, moved to Puerto Rico and accepted the conditions for settlement.
 As soon as these settlers swore their loyalty to the Spanish Crown and their allegiance to the Roman Catholic Church, they were given a "Letter of Domicile".
 After five years, the settlers were granted a "Letter of Naturalization" that made them Spanish subjects.
-In 1870, to attract non-Catholic Europeans, Spain's Cortes of Cádiz passed a law granting the right of religious freedom in the islands.
+In 1870, to also attract non-Catholic Europeans, Spain's Cortes of Cádiz passed a law granting the right of religious freedom in the islands.